 We all know Richard Madden is on this list because of the BBC series, Bodyguard.
 His performance as a war veteran and principal protection officer won him a Golden Globe for best actor in a TV series and catapulted him into the Bond race as a result.
 Of course, he’s also been Robb Stark in Game of Thrones but again, it’s all about Bodyguard.
 Handsome, Scottish and still a bit of an unknown, he appeals to the Connery purists.

 Red carpet appearances suggest he’s a dapper dresser and as one of the younger actors on the list he’d no doubt be able to handle the more physically demanding elements.
-A lot of outlets have reported that he’s one of the more desired actors for the role but only time will tell whether he’ll get it.
-Arguably the favourite.
+A lot of outlets have reported that he’s one of the more desired actors for the role but the clamour seems to have dissipated slightly recently.

 Big Tom Hiddleston fans here at Ape.
 Very funny in the Marvel films, underrated in High-Rise and effortless in The Night Manager, which feels closer to the Bond job description.
 He’s ideal for the role in our opinion: he’s done his action duties with Marvel, his sartorial cat walking on The Night Manager, and arguably wears a suit better than anyone else on this list (to the point where he has modelled for Gucci).
 Even better are the media rumours that he’s actually a nice bloke.